noah-delacruz/BarackObamaSwag/README.md

-# Barack Obama Swag
+# Obama Tunes

-Barack Obama Swag is a website that automates a Photoshop template allowing users to create photos of Barack Obama listening to their favorite music.
+Obamatunes is a website that automates a Photoshop template allowing users to create photos of Barack Obama listening to their favorite music.

 ## Tech Stack